 Entrepreneur, philanthropist, personality

 Net Worth – $2.7B

 With her hit talk show, Oprah Winfrey has transformed it into a television and industry conglomerate.
 Her talk show earned $2 billion from reinvested earnings, according to Forbes figures.
 In 2011, Winfrey founded the OWN cable channel.
 More than $65 million is worth its 25.5% share of the network.
 Weight Watchers has also benefited from Oprah’s influence: it acquired a 10% stake in 2015 (down to 7%) and served as a brand ambassador.
 As part of her multi-year contract with the streamer, she will return to the small screen on Apple TV+ in March 2020 for an interview show about Covid-19.

 10. Doris Fisher

 Net Worth – $2.9B

-In 1969, Doris Fisher co-founded the clothes store Gap with her partner, Don (d.
-2009), after a couple failed to find jeans that suit him.
-The couple raised $63,000 to open their first shop selling denim and music in San Francisco.
-Doris Fisher worked as the company’s merchandiser from the day she started her business until 2003 and remained on Gap’s board until 2009.
-Gap canceled its plans to spin off the Old Navy as an independent public corporation in early 2020.
-The Stanford Economics graduate of 1953 co-founded the KIPP Foundation, which supported public charter schools, with a donation of $15 million.
+Doris Fisher co-founded the clothing store Gap with her husband, Don (d.
+2009) after they failed to find jeans that fit.
+San Francisco’s first denim and music store sold for $63,000.
+Fisher worked as the company’s merchandiser from the day her company started up until 2003 and then became its board chair in 2009.
+In early 2020, Gap announced that it would no longer spin-off Old Navy as an independent public corporation.
+With a donation of $15 million, he co-founded the KIPP Foundation, which supported public charter schools.

 Also Read: 10 Most Beautiful Women in the world